Kotlin/kotlinx.coroutines/CONTRIBUTING.md

 ## Building

-This library is built with Gradle.
+This checkout is built with Gradle and the Kotlin/JVM plugin.
+All modules target JVM;
+JS, Wasm, Native, and metadata targets are disabled.
+Core, test, and test-utils retain their `common`, `concurrent`, and `jvm` source directories, compiled together for JVM.
+JVM compiler flags support the existing `expect`/`actual` declarations without the Kotlin Multiplatform Gradle plugin.
+Publications use the module names directly (for example, `kotlinx-coroutines-core`, without a `-jvm` suffix).

 * Run `./gradlew build` to build, also running all of the tests.
 * Run `./gradlew <module>:check` to test the module you are working with to speed things up during development.
-* Run `./gradlew <module>:jvmTest` to perform only the fast JVM tests of a multiplatform module.
+* Run `./gradlew <module>:test` to perform only the fast JVM tests of a module.
-* Run `./gradlew <module>:jvmTest -Pstress=true` to run both fast and slow JVM tests.
+* Run `./gradlew <module>:test -Pstress=true` to run both fast and slow JVM tests.

 ### Environment requirements